udtrokia/Radiancy/markdown/basquiat/main.md

 With the design of `Ownership`, `Variable` might be the most magic part in rust.

-`let var = value` is the basic method of define a variable.
+`let var = value` is the basic method of defining a variable.
 Instead of `let`, we alse have `const`, `static` which have other traits you'v already know.
-If some part make you confused, I guess is meaning of the word `mut`.
+If some part make you confused, I guess is the meaning of the word `mut`.

-Rust, which is famous with the `safe-RAM` trait while it says that Rust is the biggest opponent to `C++`.
-Rust work on the variable `ownership` of RAM.
-Every we pass value, we moved the value and release the RAM.
-Don't worry, Rust offer lots of methods to deel with the design the same.
+Rust, which is famous with the `safe-RAM` trait while it says that Rust is The biggest competitor of `C++`.
+Rust work on the variable `ownership` of internal storage.
+Every time we pass value, we moved the value and release the internal storage.
+Don't worry, Rust offer lots of methods to deel with the design as the same.
 For more information, please read the [docs](https://doc.rust-lang.org).